How to Visualize Customer Data in 4 Simple Steps

 All this is valuable data that can significantly help a company understand its audience.

-Below, you’ll find the third and final type of data companies should consider visualizing.
+Below, you’ll find the third and final type of data that companies should consider visualizing.

-Type 3: Visualize Product Data (Mainly for SaaS and E-Commerce)
+Type 3: Visual Product Data (Mainly for SaaS and E-Commerce)

 The last type of data that can be useful, mainly for SaaS and e-commerce businesses, is product data.